dhiwinsamrich/Python-Standard-Library/README.md

 This project is essential for automating file transfers and managing files on remote servers using the FTP protocol.

+### 6. Extension Separator
+- **Description:** Organize Files by Extension
+- **Function:** This project sorts files in a directory into subdirectories based on their file extensions.

+**Key Features:**
+- Automatically creates subdirectories for each file type.
+- Moves files into corresponding subdirectories.
+- Helps maintain an organized file system.

+The Extension Separator is a useful tool for organizing files, making it easier to manage and locate them based on their types.

+### 7. Generating Random Data
+- **Description:** Random Data Generator
+- **Function:** This project generates random data for testing and development purposes.

+**Key Features:**
+- Generate random names, addresses, emails, and more.
+- Supports customizable data formats.
+- Useful for populating databases and testing applications.

+Generating Random Data is essential for simulating real-world scenarios during software development and testing.

 ---

 ## 📖 Resources